Last Updated on April 14, 2022 by Grow with Bovees

 Establish a Perfect Lawn With the Right Grass for Clay Soil

-Although it requires more maintenance than others, it provides a jaw-dropping lush and green grass.
+Although it requires more maintenance than others, it provides jaw-dropping lush and green grass.

 If you live in warmer climates, go with buffalo grass.
-It’s a drought and heat-tolerant grass that requires minimal maintenance when established.
+It’s drought and heat-tolerant, and is possibly the best grass for clay soil that requires minimal maintenance when established.